 After 1990 the entire state-controlled sector of the arts underwent decentralisation and privatisation and parts of it were dissolved entirely.
 In the performing arts this process affected state funding organisations, arts agencies, circuses, publishing houses, and copyright collection societies.
 As early as 1990 the most restrictive parts of the Theatre Act were annulled and, in connection with other legal regulations (the Trade Licensing Act), the running of theatres was opened up to the private sector (profit and non-profit).

-Traditional circus, which traditionally belonged to circus families, has a long tradition in the Czech Republic.
+Traditional circus, which traditionally belonged to circus families, has a long tradition in the CR.
 All circuses were nationalised after 1948 and they were administered by the Ministry of Culture as the state-owned company Czechoslovak Circuses, Varieties and Fun Fairs until 1989.
 There was also a circus school in the Czech Republic – the Circus and Variety Training School, which was dissolved after 1990.

 After 1989 smaller circuses were restituted and gained independence.
 Traditional circuses, in particular, were not administered by the Ministry of Culture and were transferred to the Ministry of Agriculture (because of the animal breeding) and they have no definition as an art form.